himdev20/Credit_Card/Readme.md

 ### Evaluation Metric
 Due to the strong class imbalance, traditional accuracy metrics can be misleading.
 Instead, I recommend evaluating model performance using the Area Under the Precision-Recall Curve (AUPRC), which provides a more meaningful measure in this context.

-### Acknowledgements
-This dataset was compiled as part of a collaborative research project between Worldline and the Machine Learning Group (http://mlg.ulb.ac.be) of the Université Libre de Bruxelles (ULB).